dlip/zmk-taipo/README.md

 This configuration has some modifications from the original layout:

+- Inner and outer thumbs are flipped since i find space to be more natural on the outer thumb
 - Uses extra keybindings which use both thumb keys together
 - Fn layer key switched to 'insert'
 - Adds Caps to '?'